jonatanvicente/docker-k8s-training/quizzes/quiz_6.md

 **6. What is a headless service used for in Kubernetes?**
 a) To expose services externally via a cloud load balancer
-b) To allow direct pod-to-pod communication without a ClusterIP
+b) To provide a static IP to all pods
-c) To provide a static IP to all pods
+c) To allow direct pod-to-pod communication without a ClusterIP
 d) To replace an Ingress controller

 <details>
   <summary>Solution</summary>
-- b) To allow direct pod-to-pod communication without a ClusterIP
+- c) To allow direct pod-to-pod communication without a ClusterIP
 </details>

 ---

 **7. What is the main role of an Ingress in Kubernetes?**
 a) Provide internal DNS for pods
-b) Manage external HTTP/HTTPS access to services
+b) Scale pods automatically
-c) Scale pods automatically
+c) Persist data in volumes
-d) Persist data in volumes
+d) Manage external HTTP/HTTPS access to services

 <details>
   <summary>Solution</summary>
-- b) Manage external HTTP/HTTPS access to services
+- d) Manage external HTTP/HTTPS access to services
 </details>

 ---